LeeRenJie/Newsletter-signup-page/README.md

     1. For example: `$cd Desktop/Newsletter-Signup-Page`
     1. type in  `ls` which means "list".
 This will list all the files available in the directory.
 Therefore, the files you downloaded should be the output.
         * For example: signup.html failure.html success.html public/ app.js procfile
     1. Other useful commands(Case sensitive.
-Spaces and spelling are important) :
+Spaces and spellings are important) :

        Description | Command
        ------------ | -------------